kojhack/kojhack/README.md

 Added the `Fri 03 May 2024`

-Last update on Thu May 02 2024
+Last update on Fri Aug 09 2024

-**163 day before 2025 ⏱** days before new years
+**145 day before 2025 ⏱** days before new years

+🤖 This README.md is updated with horror, by Gabot ❤️